node-red/node-red-ui-nodes/node-red-node-ui-vega/README.md

 node-red-node-ui-vega
 =====================

-Node-RED Dashboard widget node for declarative data visualization using [Vega visualization grammar](https://vega.github.io/vega/).
+A Node-RED Dashboard widget node for declarative data visualization using [Vega visualization grammar](https://vega.github.io/vega/).
+It also support the Vega-lite specification.

 ![Vega Node Examples](https://raw.githubusercontent.com/node-red/node-red-ui-nodes/master/node-red-node-ui-vega/figs/vega-example.png)

+**Note**: This node requires a live internet connection in order to load the required libraries via CDN.

 Install
 -------

-Run the following command in your Node-RED user directory - typically `~/.node-red`
+Either use the Editor - Menu - Manage Palette - Install option, or run the following command in your Node-RED user directory (typically `~/.node-red`) after installing Node-RED-dashboard.

         npm install node-red-node-ui-vega